GraemeMalcolm/ready2019/Challenge03.md

 * Deploy a working container image that hosts your model.
 * Run Python code that successfully calls your deployed web service with new image data, and displays the prediction that it returns.

+When your coach has verified your team's solution, you can proceed to the [next challenge](Challenge04.md).

 ## References

 * <a href="https://docs.microsoft.com/en-us/azure/machine-learning/service/overview-what-is-azure-ml" target = "_blank">What is Azure Machine Learning Service?</a>